addycarroll/TdGD-Introgression-Mapping/README.md

 - OUTPUT: Per-population plots visualizing genomewide divergence between founders, faceted by chromosome
 - Plots per bin nucleotide diveristy results by genomic position, denoting centromere positions on each chromosome facet
 ***
+## PCA using WIL SNPs
+**22. SNPRelate_PCA.Rmd:** Perform PCA investigation across and within TdGD populations

+**22.1:**
+- INPUT: Filtered genotype matrices for all populations and within groups of populations based on recurrent parent
+- OUTPUT: GDS files for PCA, both across and within groups of populations
+- Reads filtered genotype matrices, converts to matrix format, and writes the data to GDS files using snpgdsCreateGeno()

+**22.2:**
+- INPUT: GDS files from step 22.1
+- OUTPUT: PCA results tables containing sample IDs and the first two PCs
+- PARAMETER MODIFICATION: Change number of PCs extracted as needed
+- Runs PCA with snpgdsPCA() across populations and separately on derived subsets of populations based on recurrent parent, calculating variance explained by each PC

+**22.3:**
+- INPUT: PCA results files from step 22.2 with an added column for population labels
+- OUTPUT: PCA plots
+- PARAMETER MODIFICATION: Update population color palettes, shape setting used for groups based on recurrent parent, and plot export dimensions
+- Creates PCA plots, using fill colors for population identity and point shapes for recurrent parent, including precentage of variance explained by PC1 and PC2 on axes

+**22.4:**
+- INPUT:
+  - Population-labeled PCA results files from step 22.2
+  - GDS files from step 22.1
+  - Genetic map with SNP.ID and Chromosome columns
+- OUTPUT: SNP correlation with PC1 and PC2 .png plots across all populations, within groups of recurrent parent derived populations, and within each individual population
+- Matches SNP IDs in the GDS files to the external genetic map, assigns chromosomes by subgenome, and calculates SNP correlations with PCs using snpgdsPCACorr().
+Plots SNP correlations along the genome, coloring markers by subgenome and labeling chromosomes.

+**22.5:**
+- INPUT: Annotated PCA results table, subset to Pop30, with Vrn-A1 allelic state, genome wide donor proportions, and D subgenome donor proportions, by WIL
+- OUTPUT: PCA plots color coded by
+  - Vrn-A1 allelic state
+  - Genome wide donor proportions
+  - D subgenome donor proportions
+- Loads an annotated PCA table for Pop30 and generates targeted PCA overlays to evaluate potential drivers of within-population structure

+**22.6:**
+- INPUT: Annotated PCA results table, subset to Pop41 and Pop80, with 2NS presence/absence and donor proportion on chromosome 2A
+- OUTPUT: PCA plots color coded by
+  - Presence/absence of 2NS segment
+  - Chromosome 2A donor proportion
+- Generates targeted PCA overlays to assess whether the structure observed within KS061278M-4-derived populations corresponds to the 2NS translocation or 2A donor proportion